alphagov/transition-config/README.md

     export DEPLOY_TO=preview
     ./run_subset_integration_tests.sh

-### Deploy the redirector to production

-Ensure the redirector has been deployed before running puppet to avoid the risk of breaking the redirector due to missing nginx config files.

-### Add the website to puppet

-Deploy the redirector to production before altering puppet.

-Add the new config file(s) to the puppet repository, in the file `modules/govuk/manifests/apps/redirector.pp`.
-Deploy puppet to preview to activate the website's configuration with nginx.

 ### Test against production

     export DEPLOY_TO=production
     ./run_redirect_regression_tests.sh

+### Puppet

+Ensure the redirector has been fully deployed before a puppet run to avoid the risk of breaking the redirector due to missing nginx config files.
+Run puppet to activate the website's configuration with nginx.

 ### Akamai